This is a comprehensive guide on how to change the gears on a road bike or a mountain bike.

 How to change gears on a mountain bike

-Flat-bar shifters are common on mountain bikes, as well as hybrid bikes, where you rest your hands on the bars rather than spending time on the hoods of road bike shifters.
+Mountain bike gears are typically actuated with flat-bar shifters (which you also see on hybrid bikes), where you rest your hands on the bars rather than spending time on the hoods of road bike shifters.

 These shifters often work the same way across brands, but can vary.
 Sometimes, these shifters are integrated with brake levers, but they aren’t always.
-Some will have dials showing which gear you are in, whereas others will forgo this feature.
+Some will have dials showing which gear you’re in, whereas others will forgo this feature.

 Thumb shifters have two levers that enable you to toggle between higher (harder) and lower (easier) gears.